 When patients in institutional quarantine were restricted to their own rooms, some of them went on hunger strike.
 As a result, a consensus on free movement within premises was reached but if any member in the institutional quarantine turns COVID-19 positive, the number of days in the quarantine is reset back to zero.

 When the lockdown was first implemented, boda boda travel was only allowed between 6:30 AM to 2 PM.
 However, since this mode of transport is the most used in Uganda, boda boda operation has been extended to 7 PM daily.

 Unfortunately, low-income households in informal settlements have run out of food.
-Currently, there is a campaign to mobilise funds from different institutions and charitable people who can afford to, to buy food which is distributed to the affected households.
+Currently, there is a campaign to mobilize funds from different institutions and charitable people who can afford to buy food that is distributed to the affected households.

-It was found that some truck drivers were travelling with COVID-19 positive passengers.
+It was found that some truck drivers were traveling with COVID-19 positive passengers.
 To resolve this, only the driver is allowed in the truck while carrying goods or food items.

 How has COVID-19 impacted treatment of patients with other infectious diseases?
-Are resources still able to be mobilised effectively?
+Are resources still able to be mobilized effectively?

 Currently, the very sick can access required health services but after having gone through a long process if the family cannot use their bicycles to transport the sick to the nearest health facility.

 If they cannot use a boda boda, the affected family must request permission from their Residence District Commissioner to allow one of the few available ambulances to fetch the sick person to be taken to a health facility for treatment.

 The mobilization of resources has been tough.
 In the past month, all resources have been diverted towards the containment of COVID-19.
 In fact, guidance had to be issued by the Ministry of Health on how to provide HIV and TB treatment amid the pandemic to ensure that patients with other infectious diseases are not neglected.